YOU'RE THE SCIENTIST!

 Hi!
 I’m Scarlett.
 I am a middle-school science teacher in Georgia, USA.
 I developed this lesson with NEPC to guide you through the steps of understanding, using, and creating a dichotomous key to identify organisms in nature.

-Scientists use dichotomous keys to identify and classify living and nonliving objects nature.
+Scientists use dichotomous keys to identify and classify living and nonliving objects in nature.
 The word dichotomous is derived from the Greek words meaning “two parts.”
-The key consists of a series of two contrasting statements or clues about the characteristics or features of organisms and provides a step-by-step guide to identifying each one.
+The key consists of two contrasting statements or clues about the characteristics or features of organisms and provides a step-by-step guide to identifying each one.
 The clues gradually narrow down the list of possibilities until all are identified.

 What Does a Dichotomous Key Look Like?